webhintio/hint/README.md

 ## Code of Conduct

-This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to the JS Foundation's [code of conduct](docs/about/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## License